aaron-em/you-cant-sql-under-pressure/README.md

-you-cant-sql-under-pressure
+You Can't SQL Under Pressure
 ===========================

-You Can't SQL Under Pressure - How quickly can you query?
+Inspired by UsVsTh3m's [You Can't JavaScript Under Pressure](http://games.usvsth3m.com/javascript-under-pressure/): One database.
+Five resultsets to match. **How quickly can you query?**

+Built with Angular, Node, SQLite, Emacs, and love.
+But the readme's not written yet.